-I now prefer animal fats like duck fat, tallow, lard, and ghee for their wonderful flavor, but you may use olive oil, coconut oil, or any other high heat roasting fat you prefer.
+I now prefer animal fats like duck fat, tallow, lard, and ghee for their wonderful flavor, but you may use olive oil, avocado oil, coconut oil, or any other high heat roasting fat you prefer.

 Toss everything well to coat the cubes evenly in the oil and seasonings.

 Give the pieces space to breathe

 Spread the pieces evenly on a parchment paper lined baking sheet in a single layer, making sure they have a little space between them.
 That way they don’t steam each other, and have a chance to brown.

 The parchment paper is essential here and prevents burning.
 Getting the perfect golden edges is all about finding that side of the line where the squash is caramelized and golden, but not burned, and the parchment helps with that.

 Toss partway through cooking to maximize browning